 Are you planning to head back to work after your maternity leave ends?
-If you’ve just had a baby, and time is standing still while you’re gazing into those beautiful little eyes, smitten with love (and fatigue), it can be
+If you’ve just had a baby, and time is standing still while you’re gazing into those beautiful little eyes, smitten with love (and fatigue), it can be rough to think about heading back to the office.
+Though I loved my job and knew I wanted to return, thinking about the transition was something I did my best to avoid.

 I’m here to say, though, that some up-front planning – and finding strategies to get your head in a better place — really can make a difference in how well your transition back to work goes.